Kate Bush: 2014–2021: Before the Dawn and remastered catalogue

 It was an extraordinary experience putting the show together.
 It was a huge amount of work, a lot of fun and an enormous privilege to work with such an incredibly talented team.
 This is the audio document.
 I hope that this can stand alone as a piece of music in its own right and that it can be enjoyed by people who knew nothing about the shows as well as those who were there.
 I never expected the overwhelming response of the audiences, every night filling the show with life and excitement.
 They are there in every beat of the recorded music.
 Even when you can't hear them, you can feel them.

+Bolstered by publicity around Before the Dawn, Bush became the first female performer to have eight albums in the UK Top 40 Albums Chart simultaneously, putting her at number three for simultaneous UK Top 40 albums.
+The only artists ahead of Bush were Elvis Presley, who had 12 entries in the top 40 after his death in 1977, and the Beatles who had 11 in 2009.
+She had 11 albums in the top 50.

+In November 2018, Bush released two box sets of remasters of her studio albums.
+Vocals from Rolf Harris, who was convicted of multiple sexual assault charges in 2014, were replaced with versions by Bush's son Bertie.
 On 6 December 2018, Bush published her first book, How to Be Invisible, a compilation of lyrics.
-In November 2018, Bush released two box sets of remasters of her studio albums.
-Vocals from Rolf Harris, who was convicted of multiple sexual assault charges in 2014, were replaced by versions by Bush's son Bertie.

 A compilation of rare tracks, cover versions and remixes from the boxsets, The Other Sides, was released on 8 March 2019.
-It includes the previously unreleased track "Humming," recorded in 1975.
+It includes the previously unreleased track "Humming", recorded in 1975.
 In September 2019, Bush released "Ne t'enfuis pas" / "Un baiser d'enfant" on vinyl, in France, as a limited-edition promotional single.

 In September 2020, Bush became a Fellow of The Ivors Academy, the UK's independent professional association for songwriters, composers and music authors.
 Following Bush's award, another Fellow, Annie Lennox, commented, "She is visionary and iconic and has made her own magical stamp upon the zeitgeist of the British cultural landscape."